matti125/gantrywarmer/README.md

 The code is nowhere near production quality.
 This is just POC meant for studying the phenomenon.
 It has only been tried&tested on PLA with cold bed, where it seems to produce reasonable first layers with a 0.3mm first layer height and a 0.4mm nozzle.

+The macro "START_PRINT" is a modified version of the code in RatOS, see https://github.com/Rat-OS/RatOS

 ## Use
 To use this routine, clone the repo wherever, and include the "printer.cfg" from that location.
 An example: